OfficeDev/hands-on-labs/Ignite18/HOL3014-excel-custom-functions/Lab.md

     ```
 3. Open a web browser and copy and paste in the following URL: **`https://www.office.com/launch/excel`** to launch Excel Online.
 3. Sign in with your demo credentials, and open a new workbook.
 4. Select **Insert > Add-ins**.
 Choose **Manage My Add-ins** and select **Upload My Add-in**.
-Browse for your manifest file, then select **Upload**.
+Click "Browse..." for your manifest file (`C:\Users\LabUser\Stock Ticker\manifest.xml`), then click Open, select **Upload**.

-5. Typically, you need to install a self-signed certificate for your project to work, but this step has been completed for you!

 Now the custom functions in your file will be loaded and ready to use.
 There are several pre-built functions for you in the Yo Office project.
 All are attached to a namespace called CONTOSO which is defined in the XML manifest file.
-Once you start typing `=CONTOSO.` in a cell, the list of available functions will appear.
+Once you start typing `=CONTOSO` in a cell, the list of available functions will appear.

 Let's call `=CONTOSO.ADD42()`.
 This function adds 42 to any two numbers you provide as arguments.
 In any cell, type `=CONTOSO.ADD42(1,2)`.
 It should deliver the answer 45.